openshift/request-header-saml-service-provider/README.md

   * helpful for knowing if OCP Console is at least redirecting to SAML Proxy correctly

 ### OpenShift Master
+It helps if first you follow [Reducing Debug Footprint](#reducing-debug-footprint) so there is only one OpenShift master set of logs to look at.

 * `journalctl -lafu atomic-openshift-master-api | tee > /tmp/master-api-logs`
   * useful for debuging the communication between OCP oAuth and SAML Proxy

+### IdP
+It can not be stressed enough the importance of having your local IdP administrator be involved with your debuging efforts.
+The speed at which you can resolve issues is expontential if you can have them monitoring the IdP logs at the same time you are doing your initial testing and reporting back what errors they see, and or, even better, screen sharing those logs with you.

 # Apendex
 ## Terms